Household Hunger Scale (HHS)

 How to Collect and Analyse the Required Data

-Determine the indicator's value by using the methodology described in detail in FANTA’s very practical and easy-to-use Household Hunger Score Guide.
+Determine the indicator's value by using the methodology described in detail in FANTA’s very practical and easy-to-use Household Hunger Scale Guide.
 The main steps involve:

 1) Conducting individual interviews with a representative sample of your target household representatives, asking them: